inr-kit/numjuggler/README.md

 where ... -- are command line options specifying the input file and the rules how cells, surfaces, etc. are renamed.

-Alternatively, you can use pip -- a tool for installing Python packages (depending on Python version, it mst be installed separately).
+Alternatively, you can use [pip](https://pip.pypa.io/en/stable/) -- a tool for installing Python packages (for some Python distributions it is included, otherwise must be installed separately).
 Unzipping the archive in this case is not needed, and installation is done with the command

     > pip install numjuggler-X.X.X.tar.gz --user